These days, the game fits the name.

 ▪ Should’ve Been MVP: Rice.

 NBC telecast this Super Bowl, which resembled a two-part episode of NBC’s Miami Vice.

-From their hotel, the Bengals could see Overtown burning from yet another race riot, this one sparked by a police officer shooting a black motorcyclist.
+From their hotel, the Bengals could see Overtown burning from yet another riot, this one sparked by a Miami police officer shooting a black motorcyclist.
 The night before the game, the Bengals found fullback Stanley Wilson sitting on a hotel room floor, indulging in cocaine.

 That was all before the game, during which Cincinnati nose guard Tim Krumrie broke his leg in the first quarter.
 Ickey Shuffle choreographer and rookie running back Ickey Woods ran wild until a gunshot-sounding hit from San Francisco safety Ronnie Lott made him much more docile.
 A defensive struggle sat at 6-6 with 50 seconds left in the third after a 49ers field goal.

-Suddenly, the game ignited.
+Suddenly, the game went BOOM.
 Stanford Jennings streaked straight downfield on a 93-yard kickoff return touchdown.
 In answer, the 49ers drove to a 14-yard touchdown pass to Jerry Rice.
 Jim Breech’s third field goal of the game put the Bengals up 16-13 and a penalty on the kickoff put the 49ers on their 8 yard line.

 After spending the TV timeout doing some celebrity spotting – “Hey, that’s John Candy,” 49ers quarterback Joe Montana said, pointing at the comedian in the stands – Montana treated Uncle Buck and the TV audience to the greatest late game drive in Super Bowl history to that point: 92 yards in 11 plays.
 Rice had the biggest catch, a 27-yarder on second and 20.
 John Taylor had the last catch, a 10-yard touchdown.